This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Channel”.

 d) Band pass filter

-Explanation: Notch filter is a band stop filter which allows most frequencies to pass through it, except frequencies in a specific range.
+Explanation: Notch filter is a band stop filter that allows most frequencies to pass through it, except frequencies in a specific range.
 It is just opposite of a band-pass filter.
 High pass filter allows higher frequencies to pass while Low pass filter allows lower frequencies to pass through it.

 2. Sin wave is ________